PSP-1 - Capability Model and Grammar

 - Bounded selectors: Patterns/selectors (when allowed) MUST be finite or safely bounded (e.g., explicit sets, bounded prefixes/namespaces) with a defined subset proof.
 Unbounded globs/regex MUST NOT be permitted unless the registry specifies a safe comparator and proof strategy.

-- TAP scoping: TAP profiles MAY restrict acceptable schemes per domain and MAY further constrain resource forms (e.g., disallow selectors).
+- TAP scoping: TAP policies MAY restrict acceptable schemes per domain and MAY further constrain resource forms (e.g., disallow selectors).

 PairSet is a finite set of (action: Str, resource: Str) pairs.
 It enumerates exactly which action/resource combinations are authorized.